Sengoku 3

-Sengoku 3 (Note: Also known as in Japan.) is a 2001 side-scrolling beat 'em up arcade video game developed by Noise Factory and published by SNK.
+Sengoku 3 (Note: Also known as in Japan.) is a 2001 beat 'em up video game developed by Noise Factory and published by SNK for the Neo Geo arcade and home platforms.
 It is the third and final entry in the Sengoku series.
 In the game, players battle against undead enemy spirits.
-Though initially launched for the Neo Geo MVS (arcade), the title was later released to Neo Geo AES (home), in addition of being re-released through download services for various consoles.
+It was re-released through download services for various consoles.
 It was met with positive reception from critics and reviewers since its initial release.